So, you finally quit sugar (well done!). And for the first few days, you felt great.

 Carrots are another sweet veggie with lots of fibre to fill you up.
 Keep an emergency box of carrot sticks in the fridge, ready to be dipped into guacamole or hummus when the cravings strike.

 One of the things people miss most when they quit sugar is soft drinks.
 We suggest you skip the crappy diet pop and go for 100ml of gut-lovin’ kombucha when you need a fizzy hit.
-Just make sure it’s a low-sugar brand (we prefer it to be around 1g of sugar per 100ml).
+Just make sure it’s a low-sugar brand like Remedy (the sugar content should be around 1g of sugar per 100ml).

 6. Nut butter.